gmagnotta/workshops/hello-jboss/README.md

 ---
 How to try:

+First, be sure that OpenShift Pipelines is installed in the cluster.

+If not already available, deploy SSO and then create a realm for this JavaEE application.

 Create a new project and import needed secrets to access registry.redhat.io

+If not already available, deploy a PostgreSQL database and then create an user and a database dedicated to this JavaEE application
+If not already available, deploy an AMQ Broker and then create an user dedicated to this JavaEE application

 Import Custom Tekton S2I Task https://raw.githubusercontent.com/gmagnotta/buildah_s2i/main/buildah_s2i_task.yaml in newly created project.
 Import Custom SBOM generate Task https://raw.githubusercontent.com/gmagnotta/container-utils/main/tekton/generate_sbom_task.yaml in newly created project.
 Import Custom vulnerability scan Task https://raw.githubusercontent.com/gmagnotta/container-utils/main/tekton/vulnerability_sbom_task.yaml in newly created project.

-If not already available, deploy a PostgreSQL database and then create an user and a database dedicated to this JavaEE application

-If not already available, deploy an AMQ Broker and then create an user dedicated to this JavaEE application

-If not already available, deploy SSO and then create a realm for this JavaEE application.

 Customize the variables in playbook_hello-jboss_pipeline.yaml to reflect the environment (username, passwords, urls, etc)